amosborne/rigol-ds1000z/README.md

 poetry run pre-commit install
 ```

-In order for all tests to pass, an oscilloscope must be connected and channel 2 must be connected to the calibration square wave.
+In order for all tests to pass channel 2 must be connected to the calibration square wave.